 Maestro Nelson's distinguished discography includes Handel's Semele (Grammy Award 1993), Berlioz’s Béatrice et Bénédict (Diapason d'Or 1992) and highly acclaimed DVDs of Bach's B minor Mass and St. Matthew Passion, Haydn's Die Schöpfung and Beethoven's Missa Solemnis.
 He also recorded the complete Beethoven Symphonies and Piano Concertos with the Orchestre de Chambre de Paris of which he is Honorary Musical Director.

 Last season John Nelson conducted the Orchestre Symphonique de Montréal in Bach's Weihnachtsoratorium and Don Giovanni at Santa Fe Opera, as well as engagements with the Singapore Symphony Orchestra, the Guangzhou Symphony Orchestra, the Oxford Philharmonic and the Symphony Silicon Valley.

-2016/17 finds him returning to the Indianapolis Symphony Orchestra, the Aspen Music Festival, the Royal Philharmonic Orchestra of London, the Royal Liverpool Philharmonic, Guangzhou Symphony Orchestra, the Czech Philharmonic and the Kioi Sinfonietta (Tokyo).
+2016/17 finds him returning to the Indianapolis Symphony Orchestra, the Royal Philharmonic Orchestra of London, the Royal Liverpool Philharmonic, Guangzhou Symphony Orchestra, the Czech Philharmonic and the Kioi Sinfonietta (Tokyo).
 He will make his debut with the Frankfurt Opera in Berlioz's Les Troyens, followed by a recording for Warner Classics of the same opera with Joyce DiDonato as Didon and the Strasbourg Philharmonic Orchestra.

 In the 2017-18 season John Nelson will travel to Bucharest to conduct Berlioz’s The Damnation of Faust, followed by a tour of Canada and China with the Royal Philharmonic Orchestra.